 Make it easy for your reader to take action by telling them what you want them to do in clear, easy to understand language.
 Other words that can help your conversions are ‘act now’, ‘special bonus’, and “click in the next 15 minutes”.

 As well, be sure to use clear language that tells the reader exactly what they are getting when they click.
 An example might be “click the link to get one month free and 10% off your first purchase”.
 Or “click the link to subscribe to my weekly newsletter.
 We will not spam you! and you get this free PDF as a gift from me”.

 Offer a clickable link at the top of your landing page (above the fold) as well as the bottom.
 This makes it super easy for people to take action.
 Some people do not require all the sales copy to make a decision.

 I hope that you have enjoyed learning how to use the AIDA template for your copywriting needs.
-This is the third post in my series on copywriting, so be sure to read them all.

 Related Post: Copywriting for Landing Pages

 Please share this post with anyone that you think can benefit from it.
 And sign up for my FREE weekly newsletter of tips and free stuff for bloggers.
 And follow me on Pinterest!